mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 13 | Frontend | Add a map in `StreetArtDetail`

-We are going to include a map from Mapbox for this iteration.
+You are going to include a map from Mapbox for this iteration.
 For this, you need to create an account on [Mapbox](https://mapbox.com) and then follow the next instructions.

 ```sh
 $ cd client